apache/cassandra-java-driver/manual/statements/built/README.md

-Similarly to insert statements, it's also possible to perform conditional updates by calling either `ifExists` (to perform the update only if the entry exists), or by calling `onlyIf` with a `Clause` object—in this case the row will be updated only if the clause returns true:
+Similarly to insert statements, it's also possible to perform conditional updates by calling either `ifExists` (to perform the update only if the entry exists), or by calling `onlyIf` with a `Clause` object--in this case the row will be updated only if the clause returns true:

 ```java